christopheryoung/chrisyoung/site/prose/blog/posts/2011-10-13-recently_read.markdown

 <em>Author:</em> Chris
 <br/><em>Date:</em> 2011-10-25

 Weeeeeeell, 1) "recently" is pretty vague.
-Could mean "within the last few years" and 2) it gets it's meaning from the context here, which includes the date stamp of the post.
+Could mean "within the last few years" and 2) it gets its meaning from the context here, which includes the date stamp of the post.
 <br/>
 <br/>